webcleric/Puzzle-Game/README.md

 - simple game made with Jquery massively inspired by https://goo.gl/bxcT76 awesome project!

 # Contains
-- index.hml and one folder /img
+- index.hml, iframe.html and one folder /img

 # Added
 - Hover over image over text span

-# Needs work
+# Needs work (idea)
-- Responsive under 560px width.
+- Problem no.1 : Content is protruding outside of its containing element, under 560px and so is breaking the layout under smaller devices e.g. mobile viewers.
+- Problem no.2 : Hover over image is positioned relative on #main content, and so it covers the puzzle, but when you hover over the h4 span, after moving the tiles it breaks and overlaps the image.